Sigismund III Vasa: Death

-Towards the end of his reign, Sigismund withdrew altogether from politics and devoted himself exclusively to family matters and his interests in performing arts.
-Little is known about the King's wellbeing at the time suggesting that he was in good health.
-However, in his last days he became bedridden due to gout and joint pain, an affliction which was likely inherited from his grandfather Sigismund the Old.
+Towards the end of his reign, Sigismund withdrew altogether from politics and devoted himself exclusively to family matters and his interests in the performing arts.
+Little is known about the King's well being at the time, suggesting that he was in good health.
+However, in his last days, he became bedridden due to gout and joint pain, an affliction which was likely inherited from his grandfather Sigismund the Old.
 His uncle, Sigismund II Augustus, also suffered from long-term arthritis.

 Shortly after the unexpected death of his second wife, Constance, Sigismund fell dangerously ill and experienced mental problems, notably he was struck with severe depression.
 In November 1631, bishop Achacy Grochowski travelled to Warsaw and wrote "the monarch is of sound mind, his heart and stomach [abdomen] are healthy".
 Already in advanced age for the period, on Saint Catherine's Day (25 November) he appeared "cheerful, with a ruddy face, and in good spirit hoped to leave bed".
 Nevertheless, the gouty arthritis progressed and medics applied red-hot iron to the painful swelling with no effect.
 The king sensed that death was near and ordered an immediate assembly of nobles, which convened on 1 April.
-The so-called 'extraordinary parliament' (sejm ekstraordynaryjny) secured the candidacy and election of his son, Ladislaus, to the throne.
+The so-called "extraordinary parliament" (sejm ekstraordynaryjny) secured the candidacy and election of his son, Ladislaus, to the throne.
 On Easter Sunday he participated in final prayers, whilst being supported by his sons to prevent him from collapsing.

 At eight in the morning on 25 April, Kasper Doenhoff, a courtier in charge of opening curtains in the royal bedchamber and greeting the monarch, did not hear a response.
-Unable to see at a distance he approached Sigismund whose face was paralyzed from a stroke.
-Hours later he briefly recovered his speech and murmured "there is no cure against the will [power] of death".
+Unable to see at a distance, he approached Sigismund, whose face was paralysed from a stroke.
+Hours later, he briefly recovered his speech and murmured "there is no cure against the will [power] of death".
 The paralysis worsened and on 27 April Urszula Meyerin acted as spokeswoman, speaking on behalf of the mumbling king.
 Prince Ladislaus arrived on the same day.
 On 28 April, Sigismund's bed was surrounded by his courtiers and the Jesuit priests, who performed exorcism-like prayers.
-It was his wish that the court be witness to his demise, as interpreted in the words "vanitas vanitatis", Latin for 'all is vanity'.
+It was his wish that the court be witness to his demise, as interpreted in the words "vanitas vanitatis", Latin for "all is vanity".

-After days of suffering, Sigismund died at Warsaw's Royal Castle at approximately 2:45 am (02:45) on 30 April 1632.
-His close aide Albrycht S. Radziwill wrote "the autopsy on the same day in the afternoon determined that the king's internal organs were healthy.
+After days of suffering, Sigismund died at Warsaw's Royal Castle at approximately 02:45 on 30 April 1632.
+His close aide Albrycht Stanisław Radziwiłł wrote "the autopsy on the same day in the afternoon determined that the king's internal organs were healthy.
 He could have lived another twenty years".
-His embalmed body was placed in an elaborate tin coffin decorated with soldiers, battle scenes and musical motifs, a masterpiece of 17th-century tin-making.
+His embalmed body was placed in an elaborate tin coffin decorated with soldiers, battle scenes and musical motifs, a masterpiece of 17th century tin-making.
 The coffin was interred inside the royal crypt at Wawel Cathedral in Kraków on 4 February 1633.